What is mentoring?

 Our mentoring schemes for teachers have been running since 2017, building on the expertise we’ve developed running similar schemes for our members.
 We’ve trained experienced chemistry teachers, paired them with early career chemistry teachers and supported the ongoing relationship.

-We currently have one teacher mentoring scheme running:
+We currently have one teacher mentoring scheme running, our Leadership skills mentoring programme.

 Why get involved?